pypa/cibuildwheel/docs/setup.md

       inputs: {pathtoPublish: 'wheelhouse'}
 ```

+Commit this file, enable building of your repo on Azure Pipelines, and push.

+Wheels will be stored for you and available through the Pipelines interface.
+For more info on this file, check out the [docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema).

 ## Travis CI [linux/mac]

 To build Linux and Mac wheels on Travis CI, create a `.travis.yml` file in your repo.